EMERGING MARKETS-Colombian peso hits 6-week low as U.S. data boosts Fed hike bets

 Aggressive interest rate hikes, a strong dollar and surging inflation in the wake of Russia-Ukraine war and pandemic disruptions weighed heavily on emerging market assets last year but resources-heavy Latin American markets outperformed due to a rally in commodity prices and early rate hikes.

-Brazil's real BRL=, among the top emerging market performers of 2022, rose almost 1% to 5.39 per dollar after hitting a seven-week low earlier this week on concerns about high fiscal spending under President Luiz Inacio Lula da Silva.
+Brazil's real BRL=, among the top emerging market performers of 2022, rose 1.5% to 5.34 per dollar after hitting a seven-week low earlier this week on concerns about high fiscal spending under President Luiz Inacio Lula da Silva.

 "This means that interest rates are likely to stay high: government borrowing costs have already increased significantly since the election, and the Selic rate (currently at 13.75%) is likely to take longer to fall," Regis Chatellier, director of EM strategy at Oxford Economics, wrote in a note.